5 Questions Ahead Of The Republican National Convention

 While Democrats had nostalgia for what their party has accomplished and what they want the country to look like in the future, this convention will be all about Trump.

-Trump will speak every night in prime time, his campaign has said; his adult children will all make speeches; and, in a norm-breaking move criticized by government ethics experts, Trump will deliver his acceptance speech from the White House lawn.
+Trump will speak every night in prime time, his campaign has said.
+His adult children will all make speeches.
+And, in a norm-breaking move criticized by government ethics experts, Trump will deliver his acceptance speech from the White House lawn.

 This convention has taken a winding road to get to this place.
 It started as what was supposed to be an in-person convention in Charlotte, N.C., but was derailed by the coronavirus.
 Upset that North Carolina state leadership couldn't guarantee that he could hold an in-person convention with thousands of people in attendance, Trump hastily moved it to Jacksonville, Fla.
 He then abandoned that plan, however, when COVID-19 cases began to spike in that state.